BisonLab/CrewCall/INSTALL.md

 #INSTALL

  - Clone this.
  - Run ./bin/prep.sh  This give you a copy of all the config files you would want to edit for your needs.
- - cd src
- - git clone git@github.com:BisonLab/CrewCallBundle.git
- - cd ..
+It will also clone the CrewCallBundle into src/.
  - composer update (Yes, you need composer.) https://getcomposer.org/

 # Customization.